In Victory: Magnanimity

 These posts cover two distinct periods – the first, the rise of “Microwave Valley” chronicles the decade of 1946-1956 as Stanford University became the hub of military/industry contracting in the Bay Area.

 The second series of posts, the rise of “Spy Satellite Valley,” starts in 1956 with two game changing events– one very public – the valley’s first semiconductor company and one very, very private – the valley as the home of the first optical and ELINT spy satellites and submarine-launched ballistic missiles.
-The story ends in 1969 with campus riots at Stanford.
+That story ends in 1969 with campus riots at Stanford during the Vietnam War.

 ————–